MIT Museum: MIT 150

 In January 2011, the museum reopened its upper galleries, including the Thomas Peterson '57 Gallery, after an extensive renovation.
 The first exhibit in the renovated space was The MIT 150 Exhibition in commemoration of the 150th anniversary of MIT's founding charter on April 10, 1861.
 The special exhibit consisted of 150 objects, documents, and other artifacts showing the history of people, places, and ideas related to MIT.
 A website was set up in tandem, including supplemental information and an online timeline.
 Video interviews specially created for the exhibition were available for viewing onsite and online.

 Student showcase

 Inventions: student showcase displayed inventions and kinetic art made by MIT students, often as part of coursework such as "STS.035 Exhibiting Science".
-Some of these projects were built at the MIT Museum Studio, a makerspace for students, while others were created in a variety of courses and laboratories at MIT.
+Some of these projects were built at the MIT Museum Studio, a makerspace for students located underneath the Great Dome in Building 10, while others were created in a variety of courses and laboratories at MIT.
+The MIT Museum Studio also includes a glass-enclosed display space used to showcase student projects in art, perception, and technology.